 Recommended for Free Things to Do because: Magnuson Park, a 350-acre park on Sand Point at Pontiac Bay, Lake Washington, is a favorite spot for Seattle families and dog owners.

 Corinne's expert tip: Dog lovers unite!
 The Magnuson off-leash area contains 8.6 acres and is the only one inside city limits with water access (Lake Washington's freshwater shoreline).
 Before or after your strolling, head to Magnuson Cafe & Brewery, "a modern American brewhouse restaurant that is all about community."

 On the north end of Lake Union, you'll find what may be the most unique park in the area.
 The 21-acre industrial area, formerly the site of a gas plant, was transformed in 1975 into a recreational complex (a worldwide first).
 You'll find that there's plenty to do in the park, including kayaking, sailing, picnicking and bicycling.
 From atop the park's 60-foot hill (which underwent renovations in late 2014), visitors find one of Seattle's best views, and the park is a favorite place to view the city's Fourth of July fireworks display.
 The 200-seat picnic shelter can be reserved for special occasions.
-Events often enliven this space, ranging from beer festivals and yoga classes to silent disco parties.
+Some years, events enliven this space, ranging from beer festivals and yoga classes to silent disco parties.

 West of Ballard, visitors find one of Seattle's best gems: Golden Gardens beach.
 Located on Puget Sound, this popular public park offers extraordinary views of the water and the nearby Olympic Mountains.
 The park includes wetlands, beaches, hiking trails, as well as picnic and playground areas.
 The park is bisected by the BNSF Scenic Subdivision railway line.
 Golden Gardens offers strolls along a rugged coastline, hikes through forest trails, sunbathing on sandy beaches, fishing from a pier and a boat launch.
 In summer months, sandy volleyball courts fill with active folks, while the waters fill with swimmers, kite-surfers, kayakers, sailors and other nautically-inclined guests.
 The park is also home to an off-leash area for dogs in the upper northern portion of the park.

 Situated on Magnolia Bluff overlooking Puget Sound, this expansive urban park--the largest in Seattle --offers two miles of beach trails and nine miles of winding footpaths.
 Ostensibly a bluff-top reserve, Discovery Park protects a remarkable urban wilderness and is a great place for nature-watching.
 The Daybreak Star Indian Cultural Center (check online for current updates), which features art and cultural exhibits, is also located at the park, as is a marine reserve.
 An 1881 lighthouse, the oldest in the area, can also be found here.
 Offering breathtaking views of both the Cascade and the Olympic mountain ranges, the park's remote site includes protected tidal beaches as well as open meadow lands, dramatic sea cliffs, forest groves, active sand dunes, thickets and streams.

 Recommended for Free Things to Do because: Magnificent Discovery Park offers a great outdoorsy option within city limits.
 Go for a trail walk or run, then wander the lovely stretch of beach.